JoNinto7/NickyReddy14/README.md

 Web Developer and Fiction Writer
 --------------------------------

+Former Lead of DSS VJIT & Teknoholix VJIT.

 Education is just one part of knowledge.
 I've always wanted to be something more and do something better.
 I'm a student and a part-time fiction and creative writer.
 I'm good with my English and Quantitative Skills.
 I'm motivated by the quote, "A jack of all trades is a master of none, but oftentimes better than a master of one."
 It keeps me inspired to learn more.

 I'm good at managing roles.
-I've been selected as the Co-Lead for Teknoholix club in the first year of my Engineering, following which I've been made the Lead of Developers Student Society.
-It is a club that was started in association with Google Developers Group, Hyderabad.
+I've been selected as the Co-Lead for Teknoholix club in the first year of my Engineering, after which I've been the Lead of the Developers Student Society.
+It is a club started in association with Google Developers Group, Hyderabad.

 Under Teknoholix, I co-led a community of nearly 120 students in my first year, which heavily improved my Leadership Qualities.
 As a Lead of DSS, I'm leading a community of over 350 students.
 I've furthermore conducted several events for these clubs.

-I've learnt MERN Stack Development, which catalyzed my actions on starting a project in my early 3rd Year.
+I've learnt MERN Stack Development, which catalyzed my actions in starting a project in my early 3rd Year.
 I'm highly interested in recent trends in advancing technologies.

 I've learnt several skills such as Creative Design, Marketing, Database Management and Ethical Hacking.
+At times, I tend to have a little fun by playing video games.

 *   🌍  I'm based in Hyderabad, TG, India
 *   ✉️  You can contact me at [nikhilmaramreddy@gmail.com](mailto:nikhilmaramreddy@gmail.com)